The First 10 Steps to Take You from ‘Yes’ to ‘I Do’!

 “Meeting couples who’ve just become engaged is one of the perks of my job.
 I always think it’s an honor when they choose me and my team to help them on their engagement journey!”

 2. Insure your ring!
-Make sure it’s included in your renters/home owners insurance policy or take out specialist insurance.
+Make sure it’s included in your renters/home owners insurance policy or take out special insurance.

 “Be strong in your own decisions about where and when you want to get married..
 If you compromise on the first steps it will continue all through the process and you could end up feeling it’s not really your wedding on the day.”